Chymyst/chymyst-core/docs/chymyst01.md

 But, if we were able to do that, what would be the result?

 In reality, the `data(...)` molecules are going to be emitted concurrently at unpredictable times.
-(For instance, they could be emitted by several other reactions that run concurrently.)
+For instance, they could be emitted by several other reactions that are running concurrently.
 Then it could happen that the `data(...)` molecules are emitted somewhat more slowly than we are consuming them at our reaction site.
 If that happens, there will be a brief interval of time when no `data(...)` molecules are in the soup (although other reactions are perhaps about to emit some more of them).
 The chemical machine will then run the second reaction, consume the `sum(...)` molecule and print the result, signalling (incorrectly) that the computation is finished.